Our content may include links to products from our partners

 Yes, that’s possible.
 If a future buyer wants to keep the rate and the conditions of a property’s mortgage rather than taking out a new one, this is entirely possible with these loans.

 On account of the insurance the FHA provides, lenders tend to offer much better terms and conditions on their loans.
-What’s more, some lenders might even offer buyers to cover the closing costs for them (See how to find the best mortgage lender).
+What’s more, some lenders might even offer buyers to cover the closing costs for them.

 Of course, there are some drawbacks.
-If a person wants an affordable loan (See the different types of loans) offering great terms and conditions, there is something they need to give in return – mortgage insurance premiums.
+If a person wants an affordable loan offering great terms and conditions, there is something they need to give in return – mortgage insurance premiums.
 This is how the FHA backs up the loans they have insured.
 There are two types: